-Instant Pot Borscht is a quicker and just as delicious version of the classic Russian cabbage beet soup.
-This recipe is made with beef and includes a meatless vegan option.
+This Instant Pot Borscht recipe is a quicker and just as delicious version of the classic Ukrainian cabbage beet soup.
+This gluten-free recipe is made with beef but also includes a meatless vegan option.

 What is Borscht?